Web site: stokkeusa.com

 Second, little design issues plagued the stroller.
 Example: the handle and most of the Xplory’s frame is injection-molded plastic . . . not something you’d expect from a $1000+ stroller.
 The “plastic-y” feel turns off many, while the lack of a basket is another major negative.
 Instead the Xplory has a “shopping bag” that attaches to the frame . . . right.

 In previous reviews, we hated the fold: it folded into four separate pieces!
 First you removed the foot rest, bumper bar and seat before you folded the chassis.
 What a pain!
-But now we’re happy to report a one-step fold on the 2018 version, although you still have to remove the seat.
+But now we’re happy to report a one-step fold on the most recent version, although you still have to remove the seat.
 See the video below for a look.